phunterlau/papercast/README.md

 ## Changelogs

-Jun 16th, 2024: add author interview model, by adding "author_interview_prompt" in `prompt.yaml` and `additional_questions` provided by authors; add PDF mode so it can extract necessary information for any PDF paper from `pdfs` directory.
+* Jun 16th, 2024: add author interview mode, by adding "author_interview_prompt" in `prompt.yaml` and `additional_questions` provided by authors; add PDF mode so it can extract necessary information for any PDF paper from `pdfs` directory.
-Jun 15th, 2024: add subtitle `srt` file generation.
+* Jun 15th, 2024: add subtitle `srt` file generation.
 See `examples/run_gorilla.yaml` to set `offset` if any intro audio, and example video at [PaperCast EP5: "Gorilla: Large Language Model Connected with Massive APIs"](https://www.youtube.com/watch?v=KH3SAbm14cI)

 ## Example